A Characterisation of Open Bisimilarity using an Intuitionistic Modal Logic: Completeness of open bisimilarity with respect to

 \section{Completeness of open bisimilarity with respect to \OM}

-In order to prove completeness we first provide a direct definition of what it means for two processes to be not open bisimilar, referred to as \textit{non-bisimilarity}.
-Since open bisimilarity is defined in terms of a greatest fixed point of relations satisfying a certain closure property, non-bisimilarity is defined in terms of a least fixed point satisfying the dual property.
-This leads to the direct definition of non-bisimilarity in this section.
+In order to prove completeness we first provide a direct definition of what it means for two processes to be not open bisimilar, which we refer to as \textit{distinguishability}.
+Since open bisimilarity is defined in terms of a greatest fixed point of relations satisfying a certain closure property, distinguishability is defined in terms of a least fixed point satisfying the dual property.
+This leads to the direct definition of distinguishability in this section.

-Since non-bisimilarity is defined in terms of a least fixed point, there is a winning strategy, consisting of a finite tree of moves.
-We inductively define non-bisimilarity in terms of a family of relations on processes indexed by a history $\not\sim_n$, for $n \in \mathbb{N}$.
-The base case is when, for some respectful substitution one player can make a move, that cannot be matched by the other player without assuming a stronger substitution.
-We then define inductively, the family of relations $P \not\sim_n^h Q$ containing all processes that can be distinguished by a strategy with depth at most $n$, i.e.,\ at most $n$ moves are required to reach a pair of processes in $\not\sim_{0}$, at which point there is an accessible world in which a process can make a move that the other process cannot match.
+Since distinguishability is defined in terms of a least fixed point, there is a distinguishing strategy, consisting of a finite tree of moves.
+We inductively define distinguishability in terms of a family of relations on processes indexed by a history $\not\sim_n$, for $n \in \mathbb{N}$.
+The base case is when, for some respectful substitution one player can make a move, that move cannot be matched by the other player without applying an additional substitution.
+We then define inductively, the family of relations $P \not\sim_n^h Q$ containing all processes that can be distinguished by a strategy with depth at most $n$, i.e.,\ at most $n$ moves are required to reach a pair of processes distinguished according to relation $\not\sim_{0}$, at which point, as just explained above, there is a process reachable by a respectful substitution that can make a move that the other process cannot match under the same substitution.